Jaani Dushman: Ek Anokhi Kahani: Plot

 As a result, Madan is killed the same night by Kapil.
 Divya is meanwhile reduced to a soul, who could enter human bodies and control them as per her wish.
 Rajesh gets married and his friends arrive at the party.
 On that night, she enters the body of his bride and kills him.

 Kapil and Divya decide to kill everyone (everyone whose voice Rajesh had imitated) who coerced her to go to the fort.
 Kapil impersonates a driver who gives a lift to Victor when his car broke down.
 After isolating him, Kapil runs over Victor with a motorbike.
 He goes to the party in Lonavala impersonating Victor and kills Abdul by electrocuting him.

-Atul and his friends, with the help of their Principal Joseph (Raj Babbar), a professor of parapsychology, summon Divya's ghost.
+Atul and his friends, with the help of their Principal Joseph, a professor of parapsychology, summon Divya's ghost.
 They try to reason with Divya, explaining that they had never called her to the fort after she initially declined.
 However, she refuses to believe their innocence.
 The principal gives the group necklaces with higher powers and assures them that they cannot be harmed by supernatural forces when they are wearing the necklace.
 Atul, an atheist, doesn't believe this.
 However, when he is attacked by Kapil, he realizes he survived because the necklace was stuck in his hand.
 Later, Kapil impersonates Nita and badly injures Atul but couldn't kill him.
 He ends up in a coma.

 Divya then enters Prem's body and kills his nemesis, Ashok.
 Prem is immediately arrested but could be set free based on Rashmi's false statement, which she is willing to give because she was also in love with Prem.
 However, Kapil shapeshifts into Rashmi and accuses Prem of the murder in court.
 A distraught Prem is sentenced to be hanged to death by the court.